Grand Rapids Preventative Dental Services

 Through regular maintenance, our Grand Rapids Dental Practice can help you prevent poor oral health due to decay and disease — problems that can negatively affect your overall health and well-being.
 Maintaining good oral hygiene remains one of the most important things you can do for your teeth and gums.
 Healthy teeth and gums help you to not only look and feel good, but they allow you to eat and speak properly.

-Great Lakes Dental Care’s experienced dentists, Dr. Webb, Dr. Kragt, Dr. Sarah De Zwaan, Dr. Drew De Zwaan, Dr. Carey, Dr. Krupiak, and Dr. Smith, stress the fact that daily preventative care — such as proper brushing and flossing — can prevent problems from developing.
+Great Lakes Dental Care’s experienced dentists, Dr. Webb, Dr. Kragt, Dr. Sarah De Zwaan, Dr. Drew De Zwaan, Dr. Carey, Dr. Krupiak, Dr. Spavor, Dr. Nicole Vince and Dr. Alyssa Marsh, stress the fact that daily preventative care — such as proper brushing and flossing — can prevent problems from developing.
 Between regular visits to our full-service Grand Rapids dental office, there are simple steps you can take to greatly decrease your risk of developing tooth decay, gum disease and other dental or medical problems.

 - Brush thoroughly twice a day and floss daily

 - Eat a balanced diet and limit snacks between meals